steveshogren/hugo-blog/content/post/why-emacs.md

 magic.

 After a few years of heavy Emacs usage, I started to get pinky finger numbness and tingling.
-To help with this situation, I picked up the Vim editing system inside Emacs, aptly named Vimpulse.
+I picked up Vimpulse, the Vim editing system inside Emacs.
 Pinky numbness went away!

-Meanwhile, I moved from mostly Perl to entirely PHP.
-Then from PHP to Python, then from Python to Clojure and Scheme.
+Meanwhile, I moved from Perl and PHP to Python, then from Python to Clojure and Scheme.
 While Emacs has fine support for all of these, it doesn't have the same features of a big box IDE like Intellij or Visual Studio.

 This isn't to say it is better or worse, just a different feature set.
 I still use Intellij exclusively for Java and Android development and Visual Studio at